esl/amoc/integration_test/README.md

 `./integration_test/build_docker_image.sh`

-This command builds docker image `amoc:latest`.
+This command builds the `amoc:latest` docker image.

-### 2. Start amoc demo cluster
+### 2. Start amoc test cluster

-`./integration_test/start_demo_cluster.sh`
+`./integration_test/start_test_cluster.sh`

-More information about the demo cluster can be found further in this document.
+This command requires the `amoc:latest` docker image to exist.
+More information about the test cluster can be found further in this document.

-### 3. Check the amoc clustering is done properly
+### 3. Check that clustering is done properly

 `./integration_test/test_amoc_cluster.sh`